Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1dUNmBBbExs,784.047729,1097.238666.md

 >
 > [Laughter]
 >
-> what do you what do you mean mod update
+> what do you what do you mean mod update yeah yeah